elinsky/ml-interview-dojo/ml-rapid-fire/classical-ml/linear-regression/05-ordinary-least-squares.md

 **Q:** What is Ordinary Least Squares and how does it find coefficients?

+**A:**
+- Estimator for linear regression coefficients
-**A:** OLS finds coefficients by minimizing the sum of squared residuals.
-Uses linear algebra (matrix operations) to solve directly in closed form.
-Fast but requires all data in memory.
+- Finds coefficients by minimizing sum of squared residuals
+- Closed-form solution using linear algebra (matrix operations)

 ---